-Artists create and transmit emotions through sculptures and paintings of unpredictable result.
-Engineers resolve technology within known parameters and tools, a predictable result.
-Architects must master both professions in order to deliver useful environments to society, whether it is a City, Building or Chair.
+Artists create and transmit emotions through sculptures and paintings with unpredictable results.
+Engineers resolve problems with known parameters and tools with predictable results.
+Architects must master both professions so that their designs are useful to society, be it a city, a building or a chair.

-Architects have a great responsibility, as the shape of cities, buildings and design have an influence on the way society performs, behaves and act.
+Architects have a great responsibility, as the configuration of cities, buildings and design has a decisive influence on the way society relates, behaves and acts.

-Architects have a demanding profession; they walk on a knives edge, as they cannot fail in their design; otherwise all society will have to “live with it” viewing “that big mistake” for years.
+Architects have a demanding profession; they walk on a razor’s edge, as they have no margin for error when designing.
+If they are wrong, society will “have to live with” that “big mistake” for years and years.

-Architects are a strange breed; they are both unpredictable and predictable.
-They stand and fight for their ideals.
+Architects are a world apart; they are both unpredictable and predictable at the same time.
+They are professionals who always fight for their ideals and values.